-The following describes the emission calculation methodology for this source category for the following pollutants: volatile organic compounds (VOC).
+The following describes the emission calculation methodology for this source category for the following pollutants: volatile organic compounds (VOC) and ammonia (NH3).
 The emissions are calculated on an annual basis and for a typical summer and winter day for each county and statewide.
 Superscripts refer to references listed at the end of each calculation methodology sheet.